-Exhaust manifolds heat up and cool down every time you run your engine.
-The high temperatures create an environment that can accelerate corrosion.
+Exhaust manifolds heat up and cool down every time you run your engine and the extreme temperatures create an environment that can accelerate corrosion.
 Seems like a good reason to use a product called Anti-Seize, but there are some instances where anti seize is not recommended.
 Should you apply anti-Seize to exhaust manifold bolts?

 You should apply a thin layer of Anti-seize to exhaust manifold bolts and most other bolts used on the exhaust system.
-It is often not intuitive when Anti-Seize is appropriate.
-It should also be applied but not limited to mounts for the catalytic converter, exhaust hangar bolts, and turbo charger mounts.
+Anti-seize should be applied to other components such as mounts for the catalytic converter, exhaust hangar bolts, and turbo charger mounts.

 Because it is is not always intuitive when to use Anti-Seize, we will explain why it should be used on exhaust manifold bolts, the recommended way to apply it as well as a guide to other instances where Anti-seize should be utilized.